-Risk Audit procedures performed by the audit engagement team: Revenue recognition - cut off Substantive tests of detail on transactions surrounding the period end, tracing transaction to invoice and dispatch dates to confirm recognition period.
-Substantive tests of detail and recalculation of a sample of the rebate accrual to assess the cut off assertion.
+Risk Audit procedures performed by the audit engagement team: Revenue recognition - cut off Substantive tests of detail on transactions surrounding the period end, tracing transaction to invoice and delivery dates to confirm recognition period.
+Substantive tests of detail and recalculation of a sample of the rebate accrual.
 Management override of controls Testing the appropriateness of journal entries and other adjustments; Assessing whether the judgements made in making accounting estimates are indicative of a potential bias; and Evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.